taarss/V31_OOP/README.md

 Step 6 - after activating your email press the "finish installation" button.

-Step 7 - enter the given info regarding your site. (not optinal).
+Step 7 - enter the requested infomation regarding your site. (not optinal).